 About 10% of people with melanoma have family members with it.
 If you have close relatives who have had melanoma, you have a higher chance of getting it.
 Have your skin checked by a doctor more often.
 And, take extra care to avoid the sun.

 The first sign of melanoma may be a new mole or one that changes in size, shape, or color.
 The ABCD traits that may suggest a melanoma are asymmetry, border, color, and diameter.

-The border or edges of a mole that is a melanoma is sometimes blurred and ragged.
+Border.
+The border or edge of a mole that is a melanoma is sometimes blurred and ragged.

 Color.
 The color of a melanoma is sometimes uneven.
 The color of a melanoma may be different shades of black, brown, pink, white, red, or blue.

 Diameter.
 The diameter is the measurement across a melanoma from one side to the other side.
 If a mole is melanoma, it may get bigger.
 Melanomas are usually larger than the eraser of a pencil.

-Doctors often add an "E" to the ABCD rule, which stands for evolving.
+Doctors often add an E to the ABCD rule, which stands for evolving.
 Any mole that is changing in size, shape, color, or in how it feels should be checked by a doctor.
 Melanomas can look very different from each other.
 Some might have all of the ABCD changes and some may have few or none.
-It is important to talk to a doctor right away if you notice any changes in moles.
+It is important to talk with a doctor right away if you notice any changes in moles.

 Many people with cancer get a second opinion from another doctor.
 There are many reasons to get one.
 Here are some of those reasons.